 Insert the Applications disc supplied with your computer and click on the floppy disc drive icon to show the directory display for this disc.
 Then double-click on the Appl directory.
+(If you have a hard disc, just click on the hard disc drive icon, then click on Appl.)
 If you're not sure about any of this, read the chapter Discs and disc drives first, then come back to this.